dgis/emu48android/ReadMe.txt

 - Allow to build the project with "gradlew build".
 - Fix issues with back button in the Settings, Help and About.
 - Build with Android 4.4 support.
+- Prevent empty MRU.
+- Allow to go back from the settings in Android 4.4 and may be more recent versions.

 Version 1.1 (2019-03-01)